Bouvier Beale

-Bouvier Beale (February 13, 1922 – May 3, 1994) was a prominent American lawyer.
+Bouvier Beale (February 13, 1922 – May 3, 1994) was an American lawyer.
 Beale was one of the sons of Edith Ewing Bouvier Beale and was also a brother of Edith Bouvier Beale, whose lives were highlighted in the documentary Grey Gardens.
-Beale was a first cousin of Jacqueline Kennedy Onassis and Lee Radziwill.
+Beale was a first cousin of former First Lady Jacqueline Kennedy and Princess Lee Radziwill.

-Early life
+Early life and education

 Beale was born on February 13, 1922, in New York City, New York.
 He was the youngest son of Phelan Beale Sr and his wife Edith Ewing Bouvier Beale (known as "Big Edie"), daughter of his father's law partner, John Vernou Bouvier Jr. Beale grew up at Grey Gardens at 3 West End Road in the wealthy Georgica Pond neighborhood in East Hampton on Long Island.
 Beale was known as "Buddy" to his friends and family.
 He attended Westminster School in Simsbury, Connecticut.

 Unlike his sister and elder brother Phelan Beale Jr., Beale followed in the footsteps of his father and grandfather by attending Yale Law School and establishing his own law firm in New York—Walker and Beale (later Walker, Beale, Wainwright and Wolf).